deepakricky/pythongss/README.md

     print(f"Hello {name}")
 greet("Deepak")       # "Deepak" = argument

+Default parameters: in arguments we give variable a default value Keyword Arguments: allow you to pass arguments to a function by explicitly stating the parameter name and its value (name=value).

+Local variable: created inside a function and can be only used inside the function Global variable: declared outside a function or class.

+return statement:a fundamental keyword used inside functions to send data back to the code that called it and instantly terminate the function's execution.

+recursion: where a function calls itself either directly or indirectly to solve a problem Base Case: The exit condition that stops the function from calling itself.
+Without this, your code will loop infinitely and crash.Recursive Case: The part of the code where the function calls itself with modified, smaller arguments.

 Types of FunctionsBuilt-in Functions: Pre-installed utilities ready to use out-of-the-box, such as print(), len(), type(), and max().User-Defined Functions: Custom blocks of code built by developers to handle specific application logic.Anonymous (Lambda) Functions: Short, single-expression functions created using the lambda keyword instead of def.Inner / Nested Functions: Functions defined inside another function, often used to hide helper logic or create closures.

 A lambda function is a small, anonymous function that is defined without a name.
 While normal functions in Python are created using the def keyword, lambda functions use the lambda keyword.